trex58i/docker-ce-build/README.md

 - [test-DEBS](https://github.com/ppc64le-cloud/docker-ce-build/blob/main/test-DEBS/Dockerfile) and [test-RPMS](https://github.com/ppc64le-cloud/docker-ce-build/blob/main/test-RPMS/Dockerfile)

 These two Dockerfiles are used for testing the docker-ce and containerd packages.
-Depending on the distro type (debs or rpms), we use them to build a container to test the packages and run **test_launch.sh**.
+Depending on the distro type (debs or rpms), we use them to build a container to test the packages and run **test-launch.sh**.

 - [test-static-DEBS](https://github.com/ppc64le-cloud/docker-ce-build/blob/main/test-static-DEBS/Dockerfile) and [test-static-RPMS](https://github.com/ppc64le-cloud/docker-ce-build/blob/main/test-static-RPMS/Dockerfile)

 These two Dockerfiles are used for testing the static binaries.
-Like the two aforementioned Dockerfiles : depending on the distro type (debs or rpms), we use them to build a container to test the packages and run **test_launch.sh**.
+Like the two aforementioned Dockerfiles : depending on the distro type (debs or rpms), we use them to build a container to test the packages and run **test-launch.sh**.

 - [test-staging-DEBS](https://github.com/ppc64le-cloud/docker-ce-build/blob/main/test-staging-DEBS/Dockerfile) and [test-staging-RPMS](https://github.com/ppc64le-cloud/docker-ce-build/blob/main/test-staging-RPMS/Dockerfile)

 These two Dockerfiles are used for testing the packages after Docker has published them on https://download-stage.docker.com.
-As well as for the previous Dockerfiles, depending on the distro type, we use them to build a container and test the packages with the script **test_launch.sh**.
+As well as for the previous Dockerfiles, depending on the distro type, we use them to build a container and test the packages with the script **test-launch.sh**.

 ## How to test the scripts manually in a pod
 ### Set up the secrets and the pod